WHO IS CRITICAL RESEARCH?

 Critical Research is an independent market research agency established in 1991.
 Each year we conduct in the region of 300,000 interviews for a variety of client organisations.
 We conduct research from customer satisfaction to gaining your opinion on the current economic situation.
 You can verify we are a bona fide market research agency by calling the MRS (Market Research Society) on Freephone 0500 396 999.

-We collect data for research purposes only, and the use of that information will be limited to that purpose only.
-We will never ask you to buy anything or ask for a contribution to any organisation.
+We will never ask you to buy anything or ask for a contribution to any organisation

 We will never sell or send your details to another party for the purposes of direct marketing.

 Any communication you receive from us, such as email invitations or phone calls, will clearly identify us and explain the purpose(s) of our contact.

 Our legal basis for processing of your personal information is:

 - Where you have given consent for the processing of data for a specific purpose